Louis J. Battan

 Louis Joseph Battan (February 9, 1923 – October 29, 1986) was an American atmospheric scientist who received his doctorate from the University of Chicago in 1953, where he was hired to work in the field of the physics of clouds and precipitation.
 In 1958 he was appointed professor of meteorology and associate director of the Institute of Atmospheric Physics at the University of Arizona in Tucson.
 He was a pioneer in cloud physics and radar meteorology.

-Battan's parents, Anibale and Louise Battan, immigrated to the United States from northern Italy, a region known as Trentino-Alto Adige.
+Battan was born in the New York City and grew up in Brooklyn.
+He was the second of the four sons born to Annibale and Luisa Battan, devout Catholics who immigrated to the United States from the village of Vigo in the Tyrolean Alps of Austria.

 Career

 Along with his colleague and close friend, David Atlas, Battan underwent rigorous training in radar engineering and meteorology in the U.S. Army Air Corps, at Harvard University, and the Massachusetts Institute of Technology (MIT) during World War II.
 He received his B.S. from New York University (NYU) in 1946 and then moved to the University of Chicago where he obtained his M.S. and a Ph.D. in 1953.
 During the Thunderstorm Project (1946–48), Dr. Battan used radar analysis to show precipitation initiation from coalescence in midlatitude convective clouds.
 He, along with Dr. Roscoe Braham Jr. and Dr. Horace R. Byers, conducted one of the first randomized experiments on cloud modification by the artificial nucleation of cumulus clouds.

 After obtaining his Ph.D., he remained at Chicago until 1958.
 Then he became a professor in the Department of Atmospheric Sciences and Institute for Atmospheric Physics, University of Arizona, and served as its director from 1973 to 1982.
 There he conducted research on clouds, precipitation processes, lightning, and radar relationships.
 He led the development of the first 3-cm Doppler weather radar to measure vertical motion and particle sizes in thunderstorms in 1964.

 He was the American Meteorological Society (AMS) president from 1966 to 1967 and served on numerous national and international committees including the U.S. President's National Advisory Committee on Oceans and Atmosphere in 1978.
-He was instrumental in the founding of the National Center for Atmospheric Research (NCAR).
-He received many awards including the AMS Meisinger Award in 1962 and the AMS Half Century Award in 1975.
+He was instrumental in the founding of the National Center for Atmospheric Research (NCAR), including serving as a long-time member on its Board of Trustees and many advisory capacities.
+He received many awards including the AMS Meisinger Award (1962), the AMS Charles Franklin Brooks Award for Outstanding Service to the Society (1971), and the AMS Second Half Century Award (1975).